 — Sam Altman (@sama) October 14, 2025

-He added that the team had worked carefully to design safety systems that protect teenagers and people with mental health challenges while improving user experience for everyone else.
+He added that the team had worked carefully to design safety systems.
+These systems protect teenagers and people with mental health challenges.
+At the same time, they improve user experience for everyone else.

-OpenAI said it will roll out advanced age-verification systems in December to make sure only verified adults can access erotic content.
-Logged-in users’ ages will be automatically detected, and anyone under 18 will be blocked from seeing mature material.
+OpenAI said it will roll out advanced age-verification systems in December.
+This will ensure only verified adults can access erotic content.
+The system will automatically detect logged-in users’ ages.
+Anyone under 18 will face a block from seeing mature material.

-OpenAI is also testing behavior-based prediction technology, which can estimate a user’s likely age based on how they interact with ChatGPT.
-The company said this system would help catch users who try to fake their age or access adult content without permission.
+OpenAI is also testing behavior-based prediction technology.
+This technology can estimate a user’s likely age based on how they interact with ChatGPT.
+The company said this system would help catch users who try to fake their age.
+It would also stop those who attempt to access adult content without permission.

-Earlier in September, OpenAI also introduced a special version of ChatGPT for under-18 users.
+Earlier in September, OpenAI also introduced a special version of ChatGPT for users under 18.
 This version automatically redirects teenagers to safe, age-appropriate content and blocks sexual or graphic material.
 The company says this step ensures that ChatGPT remains a safe and educational tool for young people.

 The decision comes after a tragic incident earlier this year when a California teenager named Adam Raine reportedly died by suicide.
 His parents filed a lawsuit in August claiming that ChatGPT gave him advice on how to take his life.
 The case drew national attention and raised serious questions about how AI tools can affect users’ mental health.

 Following the lawsuit, OpenAI added new safety features and stricter rules to detect harmful conversations.
-Sam Altman later said the company had “been able to mitigate serious mental health issues” and wanted to make ChatGPT “useful and enjoyable again” for users who do not face mental health challenges.
+Sam Altman later said the company had “mitigated serious mental health issues.”
+He added that OpenAI wanted to make ChatGPT “useful and enjoyable again.”
+This applies to users who do not face mental health challenges.

-The U.S. Federal Trade Commission (FTC) also launched an investigation into several AI companies, including OpenAI, to study how chatbots may impact children and teens.
+The U.S. Federal Trade Commission (FTC) also launched an investigation into several AI companies, including OpenAI.
+The agency will study how chatbots may impact children and teens.
 OpenAI says it is fully cooperating with the inquiry and has added new layers of safety to prevent harmful interactions.

-Along with these policy changes, OpenAI plans to release an updated version of ChatGPT that will let users customize their AI assistant’s personality.
-People will be able to choose how their chatbot talks whether it’s more professional, friendly, emoji-heavy, or more like a human companion.
+Along with these policy changes, OpenAI plans to release an updated version of ChatGPT.
+This version will let users customize their AI assistant’s personality.
+People will be able to choose how their chatbot talks.
+For example, it could be more professional, friendly, emoji-heavy, or more like a human companion.

 The goal is to make ChatGPT more personal, natural, and enjoyable to use while keeping it safe.
 Altman said the company is working to “make ChatGPT feel more human without crossing ethical lines.”